briandfoy/cpan-security-advisory/external_reports/README.md

 Participate to whatever level you like.
 Even if you fill in one data point, you've helped.
 And, you get closer to some GitHub achievement.

-At the moment, there are several files that need to fill in Perl module versions and which third-party versions they distribute:

-* chartjs - figure out how which versions those are?